studiovnv/RefineryPrimer/02-deeper-dive/02-04_genetic-algorithms/02-04-06_mutation-phase.md

 # The Mutation Phase
-Here, randomness is introduced to algorithm.
+Here, randomness is introduced to the algorithm.
 With mutation, at each crossover, with a low probability, certain offspring are subject to random mutations, meaning some of their traits randomly change (I.e., mutate) and are not inherited from their parents.

 <br/>
 <img src="../../assets/deeper/mutation.png" style="width:200px;"/>